proinsias/proinsias.github.io/_posts/2017/2017-10-13-SQL-Union-v-union-all.md

 ---
 layout: single
-title: 'SQL: UNION v UNION ALL'
+title: "SQL: UNION v UNION ALL"
 excerpt: UNION removes duplicate records, whereas UNION ALL does not
 date: 2017-10-13 13:36
 last_modified_at: 2023-04-26 13:22:37